 All personnel policies of the City of Snellville relating to employee conduct apply equally to conduct that occurs through social media.
-This includes, but is not limited to, policies relating to discrimination, harassment, retaliation, workplace violence, conflicts of interest, and political activity.

 7. Duty to Report:

 All employees have an ongoing duty to report any violations of this policy by any other employee.
 The City of Snellville considers this duty to report to be a critical component of its efforts to enforce this policy, and thereby ensure the safety, well-being, morale, and efficiency of its employees, preserve its reputation and goodwill in the community, and avoid or minimize unnecessary disruptions to or interference with its operations and service to the public.